NFL picks, predictions against spread Week 9: Buccaneers get revenge on Saints; Seahawks, Steelers keep rolling - Up News Info

 Sunday, 4:25 p.m.
 ET, CBS

 The Steelers will try to improve to 8-0 and get halfway home to an improbable undefeated season.
 The Cowboys will just be trying to cover a spread this season after going 0-8 ATS in the first half.
-The line is in question because of uncertainty about Andy Dalton (likely) returning to start at quarterback.
-But we’ve also seen Dalton vs. the Steelers’ defense many times before in prime stops, and it doesn’t play out well.
+The line was in question early because of uncertainty about quarterback, but it’s trending toward Dallas starting Cooper Rush for Andy Dalton (COVID-19) ahead of rookie Ben DiNucci.
+But we’ve also seen young QBs vs. the Steelers’ defense many times before in prime stops, and it doesn’t play out well.
 The Steelers will give up some big plays to the Cowboys’ wide receivers, but their run defense and pass rush will limit the damage after they do whatever they want with a run-leaning offensive approach to boost Ben Roethlisberger.

 Pick: Steelers win 34-17.